Rodeo Queen Contest

 Winners' Responsibilities

-- Winning Queens will be required to attend all 3 Nights of the Rodeo (July 31-August 2).
+- Winning Queens will be required to attend all 3 Nights of the Rodeo (August 6-8).

 - Always keep in mind that your actions and choices should reflect, “Be the Good, Show the Way, and Lend a Hand” — to uphold the mission and motto of the Jennifer Claire Moore Foundation, or you will be asked to step down.